The Hopf category of Frobenius algebras: Introduction

 \subsection{Acknowledgements}

 We thank William Hautekiet for assistance to compute the dimensions of universal measuring coalgebras by means of computer algebra.
-The first author was supported by a Fria fellowship of fnrs, grant number FC41285, while working on this project.
+The first author was supported by a Fria fellowship of FNRS FNRS (Fonds National de la Recherche Scientifique), grant number FC41285, while working on this project.
 The second author would like to thank the FWB (fédération Wallonie-Bruxelles) for support through the ARC project ``From algebra to combinatorics, and back''.